 The 2018-2019 U.S. Student Fulbright Competition is open.
-The deadline for electronic submission of the online application and all supporting credentials, including references, evaluations, and transcripts is October 6, 2017.
+The deadline for electronic submission of the online application and all supporting credentials, including references, evaluations, and transcripts was October 6, 2017.
 The 2019-20 competition will open this spring.

 For more information on how to apply, visit Fulbright’s online pages for students.

 Applications will be considered from well-qualified candidates in all fields.
 Projects can be either full-time study or a combination of independent research and advanced courses or seminars.